Ameer-Moustafa/qr-code/README.md

 Second attempt - **August 20/2023**:

 Re-doing every Frontend mentor challenge I've done so far, Just for practice.
 This was definitely much easier than it was the first time.
+Efficiency has definitely increased by a massive margin and I didn't run into any of the problems I ran into on my first attempt with this challenge.
+Overall the progress is very visible.

 ## Screenshot